The Top Wedding Trends of 2021

 Couples are certainly getting spicy with the sweet tradition of wedding cakes.
 In 2021, we forecast cakes will grow smaller in size, but more dynamic in detail.
 "Long gone are the days where only large cakes make an impact," says Dallas-based planner Ashley Mason of Saunter Weddings.
 "A well-designed smaller cake can have a major wow factor.
 Whether it's an intricate pattern inspired by the detail on your gown or vibrant flowers that play with your color palette.
 We've seen a trio of single tier cakes on display as another blossoming trend.
 You can take elements from the wedding design to mix and match the styles of the tiers for a cohesive look."

-"I recently suggested mini cakes to my clients and they fell head over heels with the idea," says Norwood.
+"I recently suggested mini cakes to my clients and they fell head over heels with the idea," Norwood adds.
 "To up the ante on the cake display, we custom designed half marble, half wooden coasters for guests.
 Each coaster was engraved with the couple's initials, and when guests were served their mini cakes, they also received their surprise wedding favors.
 It was such a fun way for guests to 'eat' their way to the wedding favor."

 For years, The Knot has seen an uptick in weekday wedding celebrations—according to the most recent The Knot Real Weddings Study, weddings outside of Saturdays already accounted for one in three nuptials—and it's a trend that will certainly rise in 2021.
-"I see and hope to see more wedding celebrations during the week from Monday through Thursday," says Houston-based planner Darryl Moore of D'Concierge Events.
+"I see and hope to see more wedding celebrations during the week from Monday through Thursday," says Houston-based planner Darryl Wilson of D'Concierge Events.
 "I've had couples save over tens of thousands of dollars moving from a Saturday to a Monday wedding as minimums shift and more negotiations are made possible for weekday celebrations."

 For couples who are currently weighing this option, Moore says there's a likelihood that your ideal venue, though originally out of budget, is within reach.
 "You may have had your heart set on a particular venue or vendors whose prices on weekends are beyond your budget," he explains.
 "Considering a weekday could make this vendor a possibility.
 And know: your family and friends will and should support you no matter what day you choose."